PlasmaHH/vdb/doc/REGISTER.md

 register resides at too.

 Sometimes the memory is not accessible, in that case we will automatically blacklist that register and never try to display it again.
-Set `vdb-register-mmaped-unavailable-zero` to instead use zero as the value for the register.
+Set `vdb-register-mmaped-unavilable-zero` to instead use zero as the value for the register (note: the parameter name contains a typo).

 #### Setting registers
 Memory mapped registers support setting them or manipulating them via bitmasks.
 Supported operations are